-Open LH side panel.

-Remove belt guard, refer to BELT GUARD REMOVAL/INSTALLATION.

-To open the driven pulley and remove the drive belt, first, loosen the locking nut inside the driven pulley adjustment ring.
+- Open LH side panel, refer to BODY. - Remove belt guard, refer to DRIVE BELT GUARD REMOVAL. - To open the driven pulley and remove the drive belt, loosen the lock nut inside the driven pulley adjustment ring (do not remove the lock nut).